 Section 135 Being taken to a place of safety from a private place

-- You have rights under this section.
-You can get legal advice, ask the police or hospital to tell someone where you are and get mental health treatment.
+· You have rights under this section.
+You can get legal advice, ask the police or hospital to tell someone where you are.
+And get mental health treatment.

 This section covers:

-- What professionals might I come across?
+- What professionals will I meet?

 - How long will I be on this section?

 - Can my doctor treat me if I don’t want it?